sorinboia/nginx-experience-aws/guide/6controller.md

 Save then Publish.

-Now in order to check that all is working as expected we will do the following:
+Now in order to check that all is working as expected, we will do the following:

-We will run the preview curl command and we will recevie a 401 status code.
+26. Run the previous curl command.
+You should recevie a 401 status code:

 <pre>
 curl -k --location --request POST 'https://[EXTERNAL-IP OF THE "microgateway" service]/api/rest/execute_money_transfer.php' --header 'Content-Type: application/json' --data-raw '{"amount":"77","account":"2075894","currency":"EUR","friend":"Alfredo"}'